 For years, the AEA has published the AEA Pilot’s Guide, a consumer’s directory containing educational articles and timely information about the avionics industry, its products and its people.
 The back portion of the Pilot's Guide is a directory of AEA members.
 Our aim in publishing this annual guide is to help pilots make better avionics buying decisions and to locate the repair stations certified by international regulatory authorities as capable of installing and maintaining these sophisticated pieces of equipment.
 Enjoy the AEA Pilot’s Guide!

 The “yellow pages” of the AEA Pilot’s Guide provide a lifeline to the technical experts in the avionics world who can help make an informed decision based on budget, capability, integration, certification, resale and more.Mike Adamson, president & CEO Aircraft Electronics Association

-Founded in 1957, the Aircraft Electronics Association represents nearly 1,300 member companies in 43 countries, including government-certified international repair stations specializing in maintenance, repair and installation of avionics and electronic systems in general aviation aircraft.
+Founded in 1957, the Aircraft Electronics Association represents nearly 1,300 member companies in more than 40 countries, including government-certified international repair stations specializing in maintenance, repair and installation of avionics and electronic systems in general aviation aircraft.